 - The AWS Config configuration recorder must be turned on and configured in the same AWS Region as the AWS Config rule.
 To turn the configuration recorder on or off, see managing the configuration recorder.

 - AWS Config rules using required-tags typically return results in 20 minutes or less.
 Results can vary depending on the service or resource type due to downstream dependencies.

-- If the AWS Config rules Scope of changes is set to Resources, verify that the resource type (for example, EC2::Instance) is specified for the trigger.
+- If the AWS Config rules Scope of changes is set to Resources, then verify that the resource type (for example, EC2::Instance) is specified for the trigger.

-- If the AWS Config rules Scope of changes is set to Tags with or without a tag value, a supported resource must be tagged with a tag key.
+- If the AWS Config rules Scope of changes is set to Tags with or without a tag value, then a supported resource must be tagged with a tag key.